Savitha22/Assessment-Projects/README.md

 You must use the following:
-    1.Eclipse/IntelliJ: An IDE to code for the application 2.Java: A programming language to develop the prototype 3.Git: To connect and push files from the local system to GitHub 4.GitHub: To store the application code and track its versions 5.Scrum: An efficient agile framework to deliver the product incrementally 6.Search and Sort techniques: Data structures used for the project 7.Specification document: Any open-source document or Google Docs
+    1. Eclipse/IntelliJ: An IDE to code for the application
+    2. Java: A programming language to develop the prototype
+    3. Git: To connect and push files from the local system to GitHub
+    4. GitHub: To store the application code and track its versions
+    5. Scrum: An efficient agile framework to deliver the product incrementally
+    6. Search and Sort techniques: Data structures used for the project
+    7. Specification document: Any open-source document or Google Docs

 Following requirements should be met: